 Furthermore such wart removal attempts will always result in scarring and possibly the spreading of the wart to other parts of the body.

 Warts can make an unannounced appearance on any part of the body, although, as has often been the case, they are most likely to be found on hands, neck and face.
 The removal of the common wart is generally a simple and painless process.
-Wart removal at home is not complicated and it need only take a few minutes of your time each day until the wart has been completely removed, it does not even require any expensive solutions or creams to be purchased as many commonly used ingredients can probably be already found in your kitchen or bathroom.
+Removing a wart at home is not overly complicated and it need only take a few minutes of your time each day until it has been completely removed, it does not even require any expensive solutions or creams to be purchased as many commonly used ingredients can probably be already found in your kitchen or bathroom.

 A wart that appears on the foot is known as a verruca, getting rid of a verruca is again fairly straightforward but it must be remembered that all warts are highly infectious and can be spread quite easily.
 Many people have long held the belief that verrucas are caught in the changing rooms of swimming pools and the pool surroundings, but studies have shown this to be not the case.
 In all probability, due to a swimming pool being the place where practically everyone there is barefoot, you will stand a better chance of catching a verruca.
 It is a case of being in close proximity to someone else with a verruca that will help the spread of the virus rather than the pool area being any kind of ideal breeding ground.